angr/patcherex/README.md

 The DetourBackend generates bigger and slower binaries (and in some rare cases it cannot insert some patches), however it is slightly more reliable than the ReassemblerBackend (i.e., it breaks slightly less binaries).

 ### techniques
-A techniques is a component analyzing a binary and returning a list of patches.
+A technique is a component analyzing a binary and returning a list of patches.

 For instance:
 * **StackRetEncryption**: it encrypts the return pointers of "unsafe" functions.